Nir757/QR_File_Share/README.md

 The app will open directly in your browser.
 Then proceed to [Step 3: Connect Your Mobile Device](#step-3-connect-your-mobile-device) below.

 ### Option 2: Run Locally

+#### Prerequisites

+- Python 3.7+ installed on your PC
+- Modern web browser with WebRTC support
+- Camera access on mobile device for QR scanning

 #### Step 1: Clone or Download